QNanoLab/MOFT/Readme.md

     - 3.1.
 If there is no equilibrium point in the z-axis, "NO TRAPPING IN Z" is printed.
 END OF THE PROGRAM.
     - 3.2.
 If there is an equilibrium point in the z-axis, calculate Fx while the beam is displaced along the x-axis from the equilibrium point of the z-axis and determine the equilibrium point in the x-axis.
        - 3.2.1.
 If the equilibrium point in the x-axis occurs when the displacement of the beam in this axis is equal to zero, data for the on-axis equilibrium point is printed: kx, fx, kz, fz, Tz, (Fx=Fy=Fz=0, Tx=Ty=0).
 Electromagnetic fields of the optical trapping system at the equilibrium point are plotted.
 END OF THE PROGRAM.
        - 3.2.2.
 If the equilibrium point in the x-axis occurs when the displacement of the beam in this axis is different from zero, the new equilibrium point off-axis is calculated.
-Then, data for the off-axis equilibrium point is printed: Fy (Fx and Fz should approach zero), kx, fx, kz, fz, Tx, Ty, Tz.Electromagnetic fields of the optical trapping system at the equilibrium point are plotted.
+Then, data for the off-axis equilibrium point is printed: Fy (Fx and Fz should approach zero), kx, fx, kz, fz, Tx, Ty, Tz.
+Electromagnetic fields of the optical trapping system at the equilibrium point are plotted.
 END OF THE PROGRAM.

 Set `show_force_plots` and `show_field_plots` to True or False to control the display of plots.
 Alternatively, if command line is used, these variables can be controlled by `--plot-forces` and `--plot-fields`.